amangour7909/flask-app-blogpost/readme.md

     create block content that can be inherited by child templates use layout template as parent of home and about Why template inheritance is powerful ?
+    ans - now if you want to use bootstrap so instead of using it in home and about now we can only use it in layout.html file

+what is cdn? css and js uses it means we need not to download anything